alxgmpr/CS4330-Final/README.md

     * Python automates the handling of memory allocation for object instances.
 The memory manager uses a private heap and manages memory dynamically.
 2) **How does it work?**
     * At the lowest level, a raw memory allocator ensures that there is enough room in the private heap for storing all Python-related data by interacting with the memory manager of the operating system.
-    * On top of this,
+    * On top of this, other allocators provide memory for object-level instances.
 3) **Garbage collection?**
     * The memory manager automates garbage collection automatically.
 4) **Automatic reference counting?**
+    * Python has support for automatic reference counting.

 ### Comparisons of references and values